What Is FDA Breakthrough Designation?

 1. A Designation Request for Breakthrough Device (Q-sub) to the US FDA, and if granted

-2. Processes to expedite device development and prioritize premarket reviews.
+2. Unique processes to expedite development of the breakthrough device and prioritize premarket reviews of the device.

 • Orthopedics & Orthopedic Devices